Cankar001/GameOfLife/README.md

 If you would like to use another font, just change the font name in the code to your font.

-# Setup
+# Getting started

-To be able to run the game you have to change all paths to your own path, all paths are directing to the assets directory.
-After fixing all paths (located in Main.cpp and Text.h) you can build and run the project.

-Have fun :)
+To compile the program in windows, just run the CreateSolutions.bat file.
+It is automatically going to build the Visual Studio 2019 project files.
+After generating the solution files you can open the GameOfLife Solution and build and execute the Release build.
+Note that only x64 builds are supported.